Brian Rafalski: New Jersey Devils

 Rafalski was named by Sporting News in 1999 as the best hockey player in the world not playing in the NHL.
 On May 7, 1999, Rafalski was signed by the New Jersey Devils as a free agent at the age of 25 to start the 1999–2000 season.

 Immediately after arriving in New Jersey, Rafalski was partnered on defense with Devils captain Scott Stevens.
 The two remained as mainstay defensive partners for five years, until Stevens' retirement in 2004.
 Rafalski finished his rookie season with 32 points and led all rookie defensemen in plus-minus with a +21 rating, second among Devils defensemen and tied for first amongst all rookie players.
-Rafalski helped the Devils advance to the 2000 Stanley Cup Finals against the defending champion Dallas Stars, helping defeat them in six games.
+Rafalski helped the Devils advance to the 2000 Stanley Cup Final against the defending champion Dallas Stars, helping defeat them in six games.
 Along with Calder Memorial Trophy-winning teammate Scott Gomez, he was named to the NHL All-Rookie Team.

 Rafalski improved his production in his sophomore season, scoring 52 points.
-His 18 points during the 2001 playoffs set a team record for defensemen, and the Devils made the Stanley Cup Finals for the second year in a row, although the Devils lost to the Colorado Avalanche in Game Seven, after leading the series and having two chances to defend their title after their Game Five win in Denver.
+His 18 points during the 2001 playoffs set a team record for defensemen, and the Devils made the Stanley Cup Final for the second year in a row, although the Devils lost to the Colorado Avalanche in game seven, after leading the series and having two chances to defend their title after their game five win in Denver.

 In the 2001–02 season, Rafalski continued his scoring pace, registering 47 points.
 He was selected to participate in the National Hockey League All-Star Game, but was forced to sit out due to injury.
 The next season, he once again led all Devils defensemen in scoring, with 40 points.
-He was a vital part of a Devils defense that helped the team win the Stanley Cup in Game Seven of the 2003 Stanley Cup Finals against the Mighty Ducks of Anaheim in June 2003.
+He was a vital part of a Devils defense that helped the team win the Stanley Cup in Game Seven of the 2003 Stanley Cup Final against the Mighty Ducks of Anaheim in June 2003.